vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 It's not totally clear if I am making progress, but at least I don't seem to be slipping backward.

+#### Notes taken at night (around 10:20 PM)

+I'm contining to experience the pain in the form of cramping-like stuff, as a dull continuing pain, but most of the time it's not salient to me.
+I was able to make reasonable progress on a mix of mechanical and intellectual tasks.

 ## Current learnings